← A Beginary feature

 When a task lands in your head, it arrives as one undifferentiated blob.
 "Finish the grant application" isn't four tidy steps in a row.
 It's a single heavy word with no visible edge to grab.
 To break it apart, you first have to hold the whole thing in working memory, turn it over, and find the seams where it naturally splits.
 That holding-and-sorting is executive-function work, the exact kind ADHD makes expensive, and it happens before you've done a single visible thing.

 Then comes the quieter trap: deciding which step is actually first.
 Two or three feel roughly equal, none feels obviously right, and the choosing itself becomes a small wall you can stall against for a long time.
 This is why "just break it into smaller pieces" so often goes nowhere.
 The breaking-down was never the easy part.
-Beginary lifts that load off you: it finds the seams, orders them, and points at the one step to begin with.
+Beginary lifts that load off you: it finds the seams and orders them, and then takes the choosing off the table entirely, because when any step is a fine place to begin there is nothing left to weigh.
 There's a longer read on why this is hard if you want it.

 How AI Breakdown works

-From one heavy blob to one lit step.
+From one heavy blob to steps you can walk into.

+Hand it the blob.
 Give Beginary the task you've been avoiding, in your own words.
-No sub-tasks to draft, no outline to build first.
-Just the thing that won't start.
+No outline to build first.

-Beginary splits the task into a short list of small, concrete, doable steps, in order.
-The planning work that was blocking you is handled, so the task finally has edges.
+It finds the seams.
+The task splits into a short list of small, concrete steps, in order.
+The planning work is handled.

 The reframe that makes it work